beautiful-numbers/lehmer-lean/README.md

 They should be interpreted relative to branch/range objectives: which artifact is certified, what role it plays in the branch/range pipeline, and how it feeds a closure endpoint.

-AXLE does not replace the paper, Lean’s kernel, the main Lean formalization, or human mathematical review.
-It adds another machine-checkable audit trail for selected formal artifacts.
+AXLE adds a machine-checkable certificate trail for selected formal artifacts.
 In this project, AXLE is used after the Lean referee layer: the paper is proof-complete, the main Lean development formalizes the proof architecture, the referee layer audits the main development from a second Lean-facing perspective, and AXLE certifies selected referee-layer artifacts.

-## Do not review local artifacts in isolation

-Some files expose local artifacts such as routing objects, traces, classifications, bridge data, reconstruction pieces, residual states, package components, or certificate components.

-These local artifacts are nodes in a branch or range pipeline.
-They are not all intended to independently prove the whole theorem.

-A review that opens one local file, observes that it only constructs a routing object, an existential artifact, or a bridge wrapper, and concludes that the proof is incomplete is not following the repository architecture.

 ## Build